What Do These Designations Mean?

 • Dangerous and Vicious Dogs must be microchipped and spayed/neutered at the owner’s expense.

-• Owners of Dangerous or Vicious Dogs are sometimes required to purchase special liability insurance.
+• Owners of Dangerous or Vicious Dogs are required to purchase special liability insurance.

-• The dog’s owner must get a special Dangerous/Vicious Dog registration certificate and tags each year, which the dog must wear at all times.
+• The dog’s owner must get a special Dangerous/Vicious Dog registration certificate and tag each year, which the dog must wear at all times.

 • The local Dog Warden must be notified immediately any time a Dangerous or Vicious Dog is loose.